Alice Perrers

-Alice Perrers, also known as Alice de Windsor (circa 1348 –1400/1401) was an English royal mistress, lover of Edward III, King of England.
+Alice de Salisbury, also known as Alice de Windsor (circa 1348 –1400/1401) was a mistress of King Edward III of England.
 As a result of his patronage, she became the wealthiest and most influential woman in the country.
-She was widely despised and accused of taking advantage of the old king.
+She was widely despised and accused of taking advantage of the king in his old age.

 Life

 Early life

 Alice was born around 1348.
-No birth certificate remains, but it seems that Perrers was the surname of her first husband.
+No birth record remains, but it seems that Perrers was the surname of her first husband.
 Her ancestry has been the topic of much speculation, which is detailed below.
 Around 1360, at the age of 12, she married Janyn Perrers, a jeweler who died around 1364.